Atelectasis

-Atelectasis is the collapse or closure of a lung resulting in reduced or absent gas exchange.
+Atelectasis is the partial collapse or closure of a lung resulting in reduced or absence in gas exchange.
 It is usually unilateral, affecting part or all of one lung.
 It is a condition where the alveoli are deflated down to little or no volume, as distinct from pulmonary consolidation, in which they are filled with liquid.
-It is often called a collapsed lung, although that term may also refer to pneumothorax.
+It is often referred to informally as a collapsed lung, although more accurately it usually involves only a partial collapse, and that ambiguous term is also informally used for a fully collapsed lung caused by a pneumothorax.

 It is a very common finding in chest X-rays and other radiological studies, and may be caused by normal exhalation or by various medical conditions.
 Although frequently described as a collapse of lung tissue, atelectasis is not synonymous with a pneumothorax, which is a more specific condition that can cause atelectasis.
 Acute atelectasis may occur as a post-operative complication or as a result of surfactant deficiency.
 In premature babies, this leads to infant respiratory distress syndrome.